 Our taught curriculum includes educating children of how people with extreme views share these with others; we are committed to ensuring that our pupils are offered a broad and balanced curriculum that aims to prepare them for life in modern Britain.
 Teaching the school's core values alongside the fundamental British Values supports quality teaching and learning, whilst making a positive contribution to the development of a fair, just and civil society.
 In our school community we are aware of these specific issues, relevant to our school's profile.
+We tailor staff training according to the our school community profile to ensure staff remain further vigilant to these issues and know how to respond to any concerns in line with our safeguarding procedures and policies.

 All staff have received training about the Prevent Duty and tackling extremism.
-This training is reinforced by signposting one minute guides and refresher training in the form of safeguarding scenarios.
+This training is reinforced by circulation of one minute guides, distributing any updates disseminated from Cheshire East and opportunities to put policy into practice through scenarios.